 Reaction & Thoughts:

 Breaking Away, directed by Peter Yates, was the “sleeper hit” of 1979 — a low-budget, unpretentious dramedy that took audiences and critics by surprise.
-It deserved all the accolades, and it has aged well.
+This endearing, charming film deserved all the accolades, and it has aged well.

 Steve Tesich’s Oscar-winning script touches all the bases — it’s a coming-of-age with pathos and humor.
 The characters are appealing and the situations feel real.
 Yates, who directed the action classic Bullitt, does an outstanding job filming the last race.
 Usually, directors rely on multiple takes during action sequences.
 Yates does something that’s unexpected — he shoots the last two laps using a single uninterrupted wide-angle.
 The experiment works exceedingly well — it’s an exciting sequence.